 Rationale and objectives

 Since March 2021, the COVID-19 pandemic has shown that many SAIs were not adequately prepared for large-scale disruptions and crises.
-Some had no business continuity plans in place, others had plans that were not functional and little tested.
-This made disruptions to their work more pronounced than they had to be and potentially undermines their role in the ensuring accountability in crises.
+Some had no business continuity plans in place; others had plans that were not functional and little tested.
+This made disruptions to their work more pronounced than they had to be and potentially undermined their role in the ensuring accountability in crises.
 Implementable and relevant crisis management plans will enable SAIs to face future disruptions more successfully.